bhk/build/example.md

 ## Variants

-We can build different *variants* of the project described by our Makefile.
+We can build different *variants* of the project described by our makefile.
 Variants are separate instantiations of our build that will have a similar overall structure, but may differ from each other in various ways.
 For example, we may have "release" and "debug" variants, or "ARM" and "Intel"